22 Low Milk Supply Causes You May Not Know About

 Supplementing

-Supplementing can absolutely be necessary.
-However, without effective support and tips of maintaining supply can lead to a decrease or total loss of supply.
+Supplementing can be necessary.
+However, adequate support and tips for maintaining supply can lead to a decrease or total loss of supply.

-If you are needing to supplement, I strongly recommend working with an IBCLC to determine the best way to supplement.
+If you need to supplement, I strongly recommend working with an IBCLC to determine the best way to do so.

-Ah, your baby sleeping longer can be such a double edged sword.
-If your baby is naturally lengthening the time of sleep at night, and they are eating a lot during the day – it won’t necessarily affect your supply.
+Ah, your baby sleeping longer can be such a double-edged sword.
+If your baby is naturally lengthening the time of sleep at night and eating a lot during the day – it won’t necessarily affect your supply.
 Slow and steady often is better than drastic changes.

-However, many mothers do find if their baby is sleeping all night long, or for longer than 5 hours at night, they do notice a decrease in supply.
-If you experience this, you can try a dream feed or pumping at some point during the night.
+However, many mothers find that if their baby is sleeping all night long or for longer than 5 hours at night, they notice a decrease in supply.
+If you experience this, you can try a dream feed or pump at some point during the night.

-Sleep training – especially when it’s done early on – can also be a factor in causing a mom to have a decreased milk supply.
+Sleep training—especially when it’s done early on—can also contribute to a mom’s decreased milk supply.

-It’s important to stay hydrated while breastfeeding – you don’t want to be overhydated or underhydrated.
-Drink to thirst and a little bit more!
+Staying hydrated while breastfeeding is essential—you don’t want to be overhydrated or underhydrated.
+Drink to your thirst and a little bit more!
+Learn more about breastfeeding and water here.

 Jaundice

 Jaundice is a common condition in newborn babies.
-It can make your baby sleepier and nurse less efficiently, so they might not be able to help establish your milk supply as strongly as they might have otherwise.
-Some mothers who have jaundice babies end up struggling with supply.
+It can make your baby sleepier and nurse less efficiently, so they might be unable to help establish your milk supply as strong as they might have otherwise.
+Some mothers who have jaundiced babies end up struggling with supply.

 Pacifiers

-Pacifiers certainly have their benefits, but if it’s being given as a way to pacify a baby who is actually wanting to eating, it can lead to a decrease in supply.
+Pacifiers certainly have their benefits, but if they are given to alleviate the problem of a baby who wants to eat, they can decrease the supply.
 Any extra suckling from your baby can help stimulate production.

 Here are a few posts about pacifiers and breastfeeding that you might find helpful: